c3y1huang/csi-driver/README.md

 ### External-attacher
 * watches Kubernetes VolumeAttachment objects and triggers ControllerPublish/Unpublish against a CSI endpoint

+### External-snapshotter
+* watches for `VolumeSnapshotContent` create/update/delete events.
+It filters out these objects with `Driver==<CSI driver name>` specified in the associated VolumeSnapshotClass object and then processes these events in workqueues with exponential backoff.

+## Procedures

 ### Deploy
 ```
 $ kubectl create -f ./manifest/deploy/.